microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/microk8s/microk8s_azure/arm_template/dc_vanilla/_index.md

 The following README will guide you on how to deploy a "Ready to Go" environment so you can start using [Azure Arc enabled data services](https://docs.microsoft.com/en-us/azure/azure-arc/data/overview) deployed on a single-node [Microk8s](https://microk8s.io/) Kubernetes cluster.

-By the end of this guide, you will have a Microk8s Kubernetes cluster deployed with an Azure Arc Data Controller and a Microsoft Windows Server 2019 (Datacenter) Azure sidecar VM, installed & pre-configured with all the required tools needed to work with Azure Arc enabled data services.
+By the end of this guide, you will have a Microk8s Kubernetes cluster deployed with an Azure Arc Data Controller and a Microsoft Windows Server 2019 (Datacenter) Azure sidecar VM, installed & pre-configured with all the required tools needed to work with Azure Arc enabled data services:

 ![Deployed Architecture](./01.png)